nihospr01/OpenSpeechPlatform-2020B/README.md

 **Figure 6:** Input-output curve of the compression rule.

+#### Automatic Feedback Control

-**Automatic Feedback Control (AFC):** Physical placement of the microphone and receiver in a HA device poses a major problem known as acoustic feedback [5].
+Physical placement of the microphone and receiver in a HA device poses a major problem known as acoustic feedback [5].
 This results from the acoustic coupling between the receiver and the microphone, in which the amplified signal through the receiver is collected by the microphone and re-amplified, causing severe distortion in the desired signal [5].
 Consequently, it limits the available amount of amplification in a HA and disturbs the user due to the produced howling or whistling sounds.
 To overcome this problem, AFC has become the most common technique in modern HAs because of its ability to track the variations in the acoustic feedback path and cancels the feedback signal accordingly.
 Figure 7 depicts the AFC framework implemented in our RT-MHA system, which is mainly based on the Filtered-X Least Mean Square (FXLMS) method [6,7].
 In this framework, the AFC filter *W*(*z*) is a finite impulse response (FIR) filter placed in parallel with the HA processing *G*(*z*) that continuously adjusts its coefficients to emulate the impulse response of the feedback path *F*(*z*). *x*(*n*) is the desired input signal and *d*(*n*) is the actual input to the microphone, which contains *x*(*n*) and the feedback signal *y*(*n*) generated by the HA output *s*(*n*) passing through *F*(*z*). *\hat{y}*(*n*) is the estimate of *y*(*n*) given by the output of *W*(*z*). *e*(*n*) = *d*(*n*) − *\hat{y}*(*n*) is the feedback-compensated signal. *H*(*z*) and *A*(*z*) are respectively the band-limited filter and the pre-whitening filter (both FIR and fixed), with *u*(*n*), *e_f*(*n*), and *u_f*(*n*) being the output signals of the filters.
 Besides the basic FXLMS, the proportionate normalized LMS (PNLMS) [8-10] is also provided that improves the feedback tracking ability over the FXLMS.
 The AFC module is provided as a library in source code.

 ![Figure 7](images/AFC.png)

 **Figure 7:** The AFC framework.

+#### Speech Enhancement

-**Speech Enhancement:** The presence of background noise significantly diminishes the Hearing ability of the users with Hearing aids.
+The presence of background noise significantly diminishes the Hearing ability of the users with Hearing aids.
 The speech enhancement module in the Open speech platform to enhance the speech components in the degraded speech with noise.
 In the RT-MHA, the Speech Enhancement algorithms are a based on a version of Prof. James Kates and developed in MATLAB.
 This module has been ported to ANSI C and provided as a library in source code `speech_enhancement.c` and `speech_enhancement.h`.
 Figure 8 depicts the speech enhancement block diagram, this module utilizes the output of the WDRC block for each of the six subbands and performs (1) Peak and Valley detection, (2) Noise Estimation and (3) Spectral subtraction.
 The peak and valley detection has been shown in Figure 9.
 In the RT-MHA, three Noise estimation algorithms have been implemented: (1) Arslan Power Averaging Procedure [11], (2) Hirsch & Ehrlicher weight averaging procedure [12] and (3) Cohen & Berdugo MCRA Procedure [13].
 After the estimating the noise in the corrupted speech signal, spectral subtraction is performed to remove the noise contents of the signal.
 Power spectral subtraction has been implemented to remove the noise from the corrupted speech signal by using a fixed over-subtraction factor (spectral subtraction param) and wiener filter gain equation.
 The value for the spectral subtraction param can have a value between 0 (no spectral subtraction) and 1 (maximum subtraction).

 ![Figure 8](images/speech_enhancement.png)